fac-23/be-kind_re-mind/report.md

 * We started with front end to begin with and later integrated db input from the user.

 ## Implementation/Build
-How did you ensure your code was good?
+### How did you ensure your code was good?
+* Used cypress testing to find errors in authenication.
+* Code reading.
+* QA monitoring appropriate naming/removal of console.logs.
+* Used some middleware functions to prevent duplication.
-Create logical and maintainable code to deliver project outcomes, explaining their choice of approach.
-(S1)
+### Create logical and maintainable code to deliver project outcomes, explaining their choice of approach.
+* Used next JS and wanted to use react and also wanted to encorporate a db, also this allowed us to use vercel as this allows to view pre-deployment to catch error before pushing to main.

 What interesting technical problems did you have to solve?

 Outline and apply the rationale and use of algorithms, logic and data structures.
 (K9, S16)

 How did you debug issues that arose?